Lab-Grown vs Natural Diamonds in Toronto: A Jeweler's Honest 2026 Guide

 Lab-grown diamonds went from "what are those?" to 60% of our engagement ring orders in under five years.
 Every week a couple walks into our Toronto studio asking the same question: lab or natural?

 There is no universally right answer.
-This guide gives you the real differences and helps you pick based on what actually matters to you — not what a jeweller is trying to sell you.
+This guide gives you the real differences and helps you pick based on what actually matters to you — not what a jeweler is trying to sell.

 The short version